 Though different jigsaw comes with various features, some of them are widely common across all manufacturers.
 They are:

 - Speed Control

 Almost every jigsaw comes with a speed controller button.
-Usually, it is located on the top of the machine or incorporated in a trigger.
+Usually, it is located on the top of the machine or incorporated into a trigger.
 It controls the speed of the blade.

 - Blade clamp

 A blade clamp holds the blade in place.